johncook1979/simon-cryptanalysis/README.md

 # VISTA-CRYPT
 VISTA-CRYPT is a lightweight cryptanalysis method for Internet of Things (IoT) encryption algorithms SIMON and SIMECK.
 VISTA-CRYPT utilises quota sampling to reduce variance within the differentials and improve overall search efficiency using a Nested Monte Carlo Search (NMCS) method.
 VISTA-CRYPT optimises NMCS to identify the best differential path.
+[This article published in IEEE Access](https://ieeexplore.ieee.org/abstract/document/10703066/) is related to this repository

 ## Directory structure
 This repo has the following structure